-Students reported the following four opportunities:

-- Provide students opportunities to work or do a pre-apprenticeship during the school day - Provide students with more information about careers available in Connecticut - Provide students opportunities to earn college credit while in school - Provide students opportunities to earn work-related certificates or licenses - 4.
-Opportunities students reported regarding their high school experiences regarding career exploration: - Individuals: Teachers, Guidance
+- Foreign language, math skills, reading skills, writing skills, and science skills - 3.
+What do student think will give students more opportunities to explore careers?
+Students reported the following four areas opportunities to explore careers reported their responses and these four areas were almost equally important. - Provide students opportunities to work or do a pre-apprenticeship during the school day - Provide students with more information about careers available in Connecticut - Provide students opportunities to earn college credit while in school - Provide students opportunities to earn work-related certificates or licenses